-Buying a car should be fun.
+Buying a car should be fun, especially if you know how to buy a car.
 Maybe not as fun as actually driving your perfect ride, but it definitely shouldn’t be stressful or confusing.
 Some people start knowing exactly what they want and simply search for the best deal, and others begin with a price range.
 Many folks dread the trip to the dealership while some don’t trust buying a car online.

 Whatever your mindset (and none of them are wrong), you’re in for a treat if you’re prepared.
 Here are seven steps to help you make the process as efficient and pain-free as possible.

 Before you get too far in the process, you’ll definitely want to know what you can afford to pay monthly, and what you can put down on the car to get the best rate and lower your monthly payments.
 Typically, your payment will be about $20 for every $1,000 financed with decent credit over five years.
 Obviously, a down payment, trade-in, your credit and loan terms will impact your monthly payment, but it’s a good place to start.

 We highly recommend plugging some numbers into a loan calculator to help get a more accurate picture of your payment.

 Financing is another factor to consider.
 Many times, a credit union will offer the most favorable terms for a new or used car.
 To avoid shopping out of your price range and wasting your time, you might consider contacting a lender and getting pre-approved.